boxyhq/saas-starter-kit/README.md

 ## Teams

+- Add a team member (Choose from the members)
-- Create a team
+- Remove a team member
+- List team members
 - Remove a team
 - Update team settings
-- Add a team member
+- Leave team
-- Remove a team member
+- Add a owner to the team

-- List team members
-- List all teams
+/teams
+/teams/{teamId}/members
+/teams/{teamId}/settings